Mahlet-Sisay/Project_GloBox/README.md

-# Project_GloBox
+# E-commerce A/B Testing Experiment

-An A/B Test Experiment: To increase revenue, by improving GloBox’s online marketplace homepage.
+An A/B test Analysis using two key metrics: user conversion rate and average spending per user, intending to increase revenue by improving the online marketplace homepage